-- Indicated Mineral Resource in the North Zone of 559M tonnes grading 28.2% magnetite and 0.21% V2O5, with an additional 507M tonnes grading 25.98% magnetite and 0.18% V2O5 in the Inferred category.
-This resource has been upgraded and expanded from the 809M tonnes of Inferred Resources that were in the prior Mineral Resources Estimate.
-This represents a total mineral resource tonnage increase of 31% in the North Zone. - North Zone Indicated Resource potential to produce 163M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5) - South Zone updated mineral resource includes 119M tonnes of Indicated Resources grading 25.6% magnetite and 88M tonnes of Inferred Resources grading 23.5% magnetite resources - Total Indicated Resources for both the North Zone and the South Zone are now estimated at 679M tonnes grading 27.7% magnetite and 0.20% V2O5, with the potential to produce 195M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5).
+- Indicated Mineral Resource in the North Zone of 559M tonnes grading 28.2% magnetite and 0.21% V2O5, with an additional 507M tonnes grading 25.9% magnetite and 0.18% V2O5 in the Inferred category.
+This resource has been upgraded and expanded from the 809M tonnes of Inferred Resources contained in the prior Mineral Resources Estimate.
+This represents a total mineral resource tonnage increase of 31% in the North Zone. - North Zone Indicated Resource has the potential to produce 163M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5) - South Zone updated mineral resource includes 119M tonnes of Indicated Resources grading 25.6% magnetite and 88M tonnes of Inferred Resources grading 23.5% magnetite resources - Total Indicated Resources for both the North Zone and the South Zone are now estimated at 679M tonnes grading 27.7% magnetite and 0.20% V2O5, with the potential to produce 195M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5).
 Total Inferred Resources for both the North Zone and the South Zone are now estimated at 596M tonnes grading 25.6% magnetite and 0.17% V2O5, with the potential to produce 158M tonnes of magnetite concentrate grading at least 65% Fe and 0.52% vanadium pentoxide (V2O5). - An updated NI 43-101 Technical Reports was filed on Sedar in late July 2022.

-Based on the results from this resource update and previous work Voyager Metals is continuing to move forward to complete a Bankable Feasibility Study which is expected to be completed during Q2/2023.
-An infill drilling program was completed on late 2021 and base line environmental studies and other early stage work programs remain ongoing.
+Based on the results from this resource update and previous work Voyager Metals is continuing to move forward to complete a Bankable Feasibility Study which is expected to be completed during the second half of 2023.

 On July 25, 2022, the Company announced the results of a NI 43-101 Preliminary Economic Assessment ("PEA") at its Mont Sorcier project using only Indicated resources as outlined in the updated 2022 MRE noted above.
-The PEA outlines a robust economic assessment for Mont Sorcier based upon a traditional open pit mining scenario with magnetic separation processing and a reverse flotation circuit to produce approximately 5.0 million tonnes per annum of low sulphur, vanadium rich iron concentrates, with low levels of impurities over a 21-year mine life.
-The PEA outlined a project with an NPV of US\$1.6 billion at long term iron ore prices.
+The PEA outlines a robust economic assessment for Mont Sorcier based upon a traditional open pit mining scenario with magnetic separation processing and a reverse flotation circuit to produce approximately 5.0 million tonnes per annum of low sulphur, vanadium rich iron concentrate, with low levels of impurities over a 21-year mine life.
+The PEA outlined a project with an NPV of US\$1.6 billion at long term iron prices.
 Additional upside to the mine life or expansion potential could be achieved from the potential to convert additional inferred resources in the future.
 Based on test work to date, this material is amenable for blast furnace use in either China or Europe.
-The general project development plan outlined in the PEA is in line with the planned development scenario being contemplated by Voyager management as it advances towards completion of a Feasibility Study ("FS") that is targeted for completion in Q2 2023.
+The general project development plan outlined in the PEA is in line with the planned development scenario being contemplated by Voyager management as it advances towards completion of a Feasibility Study ("FS") that is targeted for completion in the second half of 2023.
 (Please see press release dated July 25, 2022, for more details).
 A summary of the results is presented below, which demonstrate the robust nature of the project: